arwhyte/caliper-stuff/docs/caliper-upgrade-v1p0_to_v1p1.md

 }
 ```

-The Kaltura "Still Watching" Caliper 1.1 `MediaEvent` would reference an array of JSON-LD Contexts:
+The Kaltura "StillWatching" Caliper 1.1 `MediaEvent` would reference an array of JSON-LD Contexts:

 ```
 {